opensearch-project/documentation-website/_opensearch/install/plugins.md

 | Performance Analyzer | [opensearch-performance-analyzer](https://github.com/opensearch-project/performance-analyzer) | 1.0.0 or newer |
 | Security | [opensearch-security](https://github.com/opensearch-project/security) | 1.0.0 or newer |
 | SQL | [opensearch-sql](https://github.com/opensearch-project/sql) | 1.0.0 or newer |

-<sup>1</sup> Dashboard Notebooks was deprecated and merged in to the Observability plugin with the release of OpenSearch 1.2.0.
+<sup>1</sup>Dashboard Notebooks was merged in to the Observability plugin with the release of OpenSearch 1.2.0.